 As discussed above, we have entered into employment offer letters or employment agreements with each of our NEOs, which provide certain of our NEOs with severance benefits and payments upon certain qualifying terminations of employment, including in connection with a "change in control" of the Company, as summarized below.
-The summary below describes the severance terms contained in Mr. Jacobs' employment agreement as in effect in 2022.
-In connection with Mr. Jacobs' resignation in January 2023, he did not receive these severance payments and benefits; however, we agreed to extend the exercise period of his vested stock options until April 20, 2023, in exchange for his release of all claims against Harmony and its affiliates.

-John C. Jacobs and Sandip Kapadia
+John C. Jacobs